syncfusion-content/javascript-docs/js/RadioButton/Getting-Started.md

 ## Create your first RadioButton in JavaScript

-**Essential JavaScript****RadioButton** supports RTL, custom skins and events to display customized **RadioButtons**.
-In this example, you can learn how to use **RadioButton** in a Quiz application.
+**Essential JavaScript** **RadioButton** supports RTL, custom skins and events to display customized RadioButtons.
+In this example, you can learn how to use RadioButtons in a Quiz application.
 The following guidelines show you how to use the **RadioButton** to select the answers in the application and get the selected items.
 The following screenshot displays a sample Quiz application.

 {% include image.html url="/js/RadioButton/Getting-Started_images/Getting-Started_img1.png" Caption="Quiz application"%}